ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

 public async generateDocumentationAndCache(options: GenerateOptions): Promise<void>;
 ```

-This method takes a `GenerateOptions` object as input and returns a `Promise` that resolves to `void`.
-It calls the `generateDocumentation` method to create a `Document` object and then stores it in the `DocumentationCache`.
+This method takes a `GenerateOptions` object as its parameter and returns a `Promise` that resolves to `void`.
+It generates the documentation using the `generateDocumentation` method, caches the resulting `Document` object using the `DocumentationCache`, and generates the actual documentation file using the `DocumentationGenerator`.

-**Parameters:**

-- `options`: An object containing the options for generating the documentation and caching it.
-See the `GenerateOptions` interface for more details.

 ### hasChanged